 Following the retrieval, the woman is typically asked to rest for approximately one hour, while the embryologist examines the collected eggs for their quantity as well as their quality.

-If there is a significant male factor involved, then several hours after egg collection ICSI
+Note: If there is a significant male factor involved, then several hours after egg collection ICSI is performed.

 The embryo transfer is one of the most important aspects of in vitro fertilization.
 Initially the doctor will require the patient to have a full bladder (48 ounces of water) for the transfer.
 Because your bladder sits in front of the uterus, it outlines the uterus so the physician can more clearly see the catheter, as it passes through your cervix to your uterus.
 It's important to note that there is a middle ground when it comes to the fullness of the bladder.
 Too full and the procedure could cause discomfort and not full enough, and the doctor will have difficulty seeing the catheter.
 It may seem simple, but the transfer is the most crucial part of the in vitro fertilization cycle.
 Here is where the skill, knowledge, experience and ability of the physician is chosen will matter most.
 During the procedure you will be placed on the examination table, with your feet in stirrups; very much like the position you are required to take during your typical visit for your annual pap test.
 At this point the embryos that appear to be the most viable are transferred between two to six days after egg retrieval, by the use of ultrasound guidance.